Hiking Cinque Terre with Kids: What to Know

 In Corniglia, the hard work begins even before you get to the trailhead!
 Corniglia is not at sea level, which makes it unique among the five Cinque Terre villages.

-We finished climbing the stairs at 9am and Corniglia seemed nearly deserted.
-This was great time for taking pictures as the Cinque Terre villages typically become overrun with people later in the day.
+We finished climbing the stairs at 9 am and Corniglia seemed nearly deserted.
+This was a great time for taking pictures, as the Cinque Terre villages typically get much busier later in the day.

-The 90 minute Corniglia to Vernazza hike was approximately 4 miles in length with roughly 1,800 feet of cumulative elevation gain.
+The 90 minute Corniglia to Vernazza hike was approximately 6.4 km / 4 miles in length with roughly 550 m / 1,800 feet of cumulative elevation gain.

-Panoramic photograph of the view from the Vernazza to Corniglia hike in Cinque Terre
+Panoramic coastal view from the Corniglia to Vernazza hike in Cinque Terre.

 Hiking northwest towards Vernazza in the morning was a good choice as the sun was at our backs and not in our eyes.
 The trail is a mix of steps and dirt and there are picnic tables halfway through.

-View of Vernazza Cinque Terre from the Corniglia to Vernazza hike
+View of Vernazza from the Corniglia to Vernazza hike in Cinque Terre.

-A Cinque Terre hiking map of the Corniglia to Vernassa hike - GPS data imported into Google Earth
+Cinque Terre hiking map for the Corniglia to Vernazza hike.

 The Cinque Terre hike between Manarola and Corniglia was hard.
-It was a reasonably short 4.6 miles in length, but the 2,400+ feet of cumulative elevation gain made it challenging enough that it took us 3 hours to complete.
-The path consists of a lot of steps and uneven rocks, so be sure to wear proper hiking shoes
+It was a reasonably short 7.4 km / 4.6 miles in length, but the 730 m / 2,400 feet of cumulative elevation gain made it challenging enough that it took us 3 hours to complete.
+The path consists of a lot of steps and uneven rocks, so be sure to wear proper hiking shoes.

-The little sanctuary town of Volastra is very charming and makes for a nice rest stop along the way.
-Sections of Cinque Terre trail #586 are flat enough with gravel paths that toddlers could get out of their backpack carriers and walk – just keep them away from the edge!
+The little sanctuary hamlet of Volastra is very charming and makes for a nice rest stop along the way.
+Sections of Cinque Terre trail #586 are flat enough with gravel paths that toddlers could get out of their backpack carriers and walk, just keep them away from the edge!

-A Cinque Terre hiking map of the Manarola to Cornigila hike - GPS data imported into Google Earth
+Cinque Terre hiking map for the Manarola to Corniglia hike.

 Riomaggiore to Manarola Hike via 531

-Unlike the easy Via dell’Amore walking path, this Cinque Terre hike is very steep uphill with steps that were quite high.
-There wasn’t much flat pathway at the top of the climb – it basically goes straight up and then straight down again.
-The downhill hike to Manarola was really challenging it was steep with staggered, adhoc rock steps.
+The hike we enjoyed instead of the Via dell’Amore was very steep uphill with steps that were quite high.
+There wasn’t even any flat stretches at the top of the climb, it basically goes straight up and then straight down again.
+The downhill hike to Manarola was really challenging.
+It was steep, with staggered, ad hoc rock steps.

-Hiking Cinque Terre with a toddler on the Manarola to Riomaggiore trail
+Celine Brewer hiking Cinque Terre with a toddler on the Manarola to Riomaggiore trail.

 One of our favorite moments on our trip to Italy with kids happened on this hike.
 Italians love kids and were so friendly towards our kids during our entire family vacation to Italy.

-In this example of Italian hospitality, we were hiking through a patch of lemon groves when we were flagged down by a local farmer who in a combination of Italian and body language beckoned us to come back to his farm.
-He cut two lemons off the trees – one for each child.
+In this example of Italian hospitality, we were hiking through a patch of lemon groves when we were flagged down by a local farmer who used a mix of Italian and body language to beckon us back to his farm.
+He cut two lemons off the trees, one for each child.
 They were so happy!
 And so were we as we made an incredible lemon pasta dish for dinner that night!

 The Riomaggiore to Manarola hike is hard and won’t be for everyone.
-It took us approximately 90 minutes to complete the 1.2m hike, with 900 feet of cumulative elevation gain.
+It took us approximately 90 minutes to complete the 1.9 km / 1.2 mile hike, with 275 m / 900 feet of cumulative elevation gain.

-Hiking Cinque Terre with a toddler on the Manarola to Riomaggiore trail
+Dan Brewer, owner of FamilyCanTravel.com, hiking Cinque Terre with a toddler on the Manarola to Riomaggiore trail.

-To be honest, the views were not as rewarding on this Cinque Terre hike as there were no real stretches of pathway where you can leisurely walk and enjoy the view – instead, you are always looking down at your footing.
+To be honest, the views were not very rewarding on this Cinque Terre hike as there were no real stretches of pathway where you can leisurely walk and enjoy the view.
+Due to the nature of this trail, you are always looking down at your footing.
+I’d recommend hiking the Via dell’Amore instead.

 Monterosso to Vernazza Hike via SVA